 Content marketing has been on our mind for a while now.
 Ten years ago we created SmallbusinessCan.
 Co-created with and funded by Ulster Bank.
 The rationale was to embrace social media, design a platform to engage with small business and create a distribution, communication and publishing channel for Ulster Bank.
 The only focus was on being helpful to business through content, events, workshops, training and mentoring.

 Part of the plans was to create an open source community for innovation and product testing.
 The end game was to create a SmallbusinessCan bank.
 Pure content marketing.
 It was way ahead of its time (I am aware that I am boasting) and Ulster Bank should be very proud.
-It could not have been done with their support and some people who stuck their neck out (you know who you are).
+It could not have been done without their support and some people who stuck their neck out (you know who you are).

 The platform is now re-named www.business-achievers.com, and the same principles and ideas still apply.
 We learned a lot in those years (and happy to share those lessons with anyone interested).
 That is why I am delighted with “Killing Marketing: How Innovative Businesses Are Turning Marketing Cost Into Profit”.